oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 have potential OAuth 2.0 applications, their utility and application is certainly not constrained to OAuth 2.0.
 JWT was developed as a general-purpose token format and has seen widespread usage in a variety of applications.
-SD-JWT is a selective disclosure mechanism for JWT and is similarly intended to be general-purpose specification.
+SD-JWT is a selective disclosure mechanism for JWT and is similarly intended to be a general-purpose specification.

 While JWTs with claims describing natural persons are a common use case, the mechanisms defined in this document are also applicable to other use cases.

 In an SD-JWT, claims can be hidden, but cryptographically protected against undetected modification.
-"Claims" here refers to both object properties (name/value pairs) as well as array elements.
 When issuing the SD-JWT to the Holder, the Issuer includes the cleartext counterparts of all hidden claims, the so-called Disclosures, outside the signed part of the SD-JWT.

 The Holder decides which claims to disclose to a particular Verifier and includes the respective Disclosures in the SD-JWT to that Verifier.
-The Verifier has to verify that all disclosed claim values were part of the original Issuer-signed JWT.
-The Verifier will not, however, learn any claim values not disclosed in the Disclosures.
+The Verifier has to verify that all disclosed claim values were part of the Issuer-signed JWT.
+The Verifier will not, however, learn any hidden claim values not disclosed in the Disclosures.

 This document also defines a format for SD-JWTs with Key Binding (SD-JWT+KB).